NBISweden/GenErode/config/slurm/README.md

 snakemake --profile slurm &> YYMMDD_main.out
 ```

+> Useful flags for running the pipeline: `--ri` to re-run
+incomplete jobs and `-k` to keep going in case a job fails.

 ## Specific instructions for Dardel

 1) Install the Snakemake SLURM plugin the first time GenErode